 Guelph: A City Clad in indigenous and modern Canadian History

 The present modern-day city known as Guelph was first formed by a British development firm, Canada Company.
 Guelph is considered to be one of the first planned towns in Canada where the location was chosen to be at the center of the Canada Company’s headquarters.
 The superintendent of the Company was John Galt, a Scottish Novelist who wanted to design the town around settlers and wanted to attract them in flocks.
-Galt had great visions for the newly formed town based on early city plans, the town was meant to resemble a classical European town square that would serve as the life and centre of the newly established town.
+Galt had great visions for the newly formed town based on early city plans, the town was meant to resemble a classical European town square that would serve as the life and center of the newly established town.
 As the story goes John Galt chose the name Guelph to name it after one of the names of the Royal Family.

 Today, Guelph occupies indigenous lands that were inhabited by the Attawandaron until their decline in the 17th century.
 Galt would not live long enough to see his city sprawl into what it is now until the construction of the Grand Trunk Railroad linking Toronto in 1856.
 Guelph is now recognized as a place of many firsts and where approximately 114,000 people call home.